-Council will consider potential variations to controls tied to specified affordable housing outcomes with associated design and character controls, e.g.:
+Council will consider the inclusion of provisions in Shoalhaven Development Control Plan 2014 to incentivise the creation of land for affordable housing and provision of affordable housing generally.
+Council will also consider potential variations to existing controls tied to specified affordable housing outcomes with associated design and character controls, e.g.:

-- Increase of the FSR for medium density development (multi dwelling housing) to 0.5:1 in appropriate areas within 600 metres of land zoned B2 and B3 in Nowra-Bomaderry, Jervis Bay St Georges Basin, and Ulladulla where a developer provides a specified proportion of smaller one and two bedroom dwellings (for example, with floor area in accordance with the SEPP plus 10%). - A more fine-grained analysis of the feasibility of density and/or height bonuses, or other planning incentive schemes, in high value markets such as Huskisson and parts of Ulladulla, and strategies related to relevant areas and development of provisions as appropriate.
+- Increase of the FSR for medium density development (multi dwelling housing) to 0.5:1 in appropriate areas within 600 metres of land zoned B2 and B3 in Nowra-Bomaderry, Jervis Bay - St Georges Basin, and Ulladulla where a developer provides a specified proportion of smaller one and two bedroom dwellings (for example, with floor area in accordance with the SEPP plus 10%). - A more fine-grained analysis of the feasibility of density and/or height bonuses, or other planning incentive schemes, in high value markets such as Huskisson and parts of Ulladulla, and strategies related to relevant areas and development of provisions as appropriate.